sdaveygargan/Workshop-2/README.md

 Constructing 3D meshes by manually defining vertices is tedious and rarely done in practice.
 However, the ability to define vertices in code is useful if we wish to procedurally generate a mesh based on some sort of algorithm.

 5. **Challenge**.
-This exercise is a great preparation for assignment 1.
 Write a script to procedurally generate a closed cone.
 Use public class attributes to allow parameters of the cone to be set from the editor, such as the radius.
 Hint: You can think of a cone as a generalisation of the pyramid you manually defined in this lab.
 The vertices of the base will form a circle rather than a square, and there’ll be one vertex for the tip.
 Maths functions like `sin()` and `cos()` should help.

 <p align="middle">
   <img src="Gifs/5-Challenge.gif">